Doctor Refusing Obese Patients: Weighing In

 Failing at weight management

-Right now, we are clearly failing in managing our weight as a nation.
+Right now, we are failing in managing our weight as a nation.
 We did not come to this point because of one problem.
-As a society, we are not inclined to move.
+Many people are not inclined to move around.
 For safety reasons, we may stay inside (dodging bullets).
-We sit in front of computers all day, play video games rather than dodge ball, and we eat out constantly.
-While eating out is a great treat, doing so too often really insures your energy intake is too high.
+We sit in front of computers all day.
+Or, play video games rather than dodge ball.
+And, we may eat out constantly.
+While eating out is a great treat, doing so too often really insures your calories are too high.
 This translates to weight gain.
 Unless you are training for a marathon or triathlon, you still need to manage your calories to manage your weight.
-All too often, those that workout regularly still forget the energy content (meaning calories) of the food they consume.
+All too often, those that workout regularly still forget the calories) of the food they consume.
 So, again, what are some solutions?

-I do not have a simple solution because there is not necessarily a simple solution to a laundry list of factors causing this national crisis.
+I do not have a simple solution because there is not necessarily a simple solution.
+There are too many factors causing this national crisis.
 Our current societal complexities seem to set us up for obesity at this point.
 Both physicians and patients need to take responsibility for slimming down the nation.
 But, if the new trend is your doctor refusing obese patients, more of the responsibility will end up with the patient.

-Apparently, it is perfectly legal for this physician to screen her patients according to weight limits.
-If this is her prerogative (and it’s her practice), she should make a point of offering some other options.
-While she was relying on a nearby medical facility affiliated with a teaching hospital, she and other physicians have other options.
-How about business cards of dietitians, therapists, and trainers and referring to those professionals!
-And, patients need to take responsibility as well.
+Apparently, it is perfectly legal for this doctor to screen her patients according to weight limits.
+If this is her permanent intent, she should make a point of offering up other options.
+Doctors can refer to other health care providers-dietitians, therapists, and trainers!
+And, how about keeping those business cards of dietitians, therapists, and trainers on hand for patients.
+They will be appreciative.
 There is no magic solution here.
 The message to move more and eat less is perceived as “boring” by many.
 And to many, this simple message is not really simple.
 After all, how much should one really eat and move in order to both prevent and manage obesity?

 What can we do as a nation?
 Please provide input to this question directly on my blog.
 I look forward to your comments.